socketsupply/socket/api/CONFIG.md

-simulator_device |  |  which device to target when building for the simulator. nonexempt_encryption | false |  Indicate to Apple if you are using encryption that is not exempt. icon |  |  The icon to use for identifying your app on iOS.
+simulator_device |  |  which device to target when building for the simulator. nonexempt_encryption | false |  Indicate to Apple if you are using encryption that is not exempt. icon |  |  The icon to use for identifying your app on iOS. icon_sizes |  |  The various sizes and scales of the icons to create, required minimum are listed by default.

 # `linux`